minrk/dots/README.md

 Turn lines into dots.

-Sometimes a command produces a lot of output that you don't care about, but you still want some measure of its progress.
+Sometimes a command produces a lot of output that you don't care about, but you still want some vague indication of its progress.

 Install:

 Grab a binary from the [releases](https://github.com/minrk/dots/releases) page, or build it yourself:

-    go install github.com/minrk/dots
+    make && make install

-Usage:
+Use:

     program-that-makes-a-lot-of-lines | dots

-I wrote this in Go because I've never written anything in Go before.
+I wrote this in Go because I've never written anything in Go before, and interpreter startup time has been bugging me recently.
+It even seems like it works!